andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-SNP_processing/README.md

             sva=samples.sva.csv \
             swe=samples.swe.csv

- The "groups" argument specifies the label of the group/population and points to a csv file with the names of the samples for that group (one sample per line).
+The "groups" argument specifies the label of the group/population and points to a simple csv file with the names of the samples for that group (one sample name per line).

  The output for the "GT" "allele_count" file looks as follows for 10 SNPs: